Musique

 “Blenner was vaguely well known 20 years ago as one of many

-European keyboard artists associated with the Sky Music label
+European keyboard artists associated with the Sky Music label in

-he mostly uses samplers to create a lush symphonic music of grandiloquent
+mostly uses samplers to create a lush symphonic music of grandiloquent

 beauty.
 Piano (sampled) and acoustic guitar, along with orchestra